 "It's important to train specifically for the conditions of your race," adds Smith, also the author of The Trail Runner's Companion: A Step-by-Step Guide to Trail Running and Racing, from 5Ks to Ultra.
 "So, for example, if you are drawn to sign up for a rocky, rooty, steep 50K out of state but you live in the Midwest with no easy access to similar terrain or hills, then you might want to choose an ultra closer to home in a more familiar setting for your first experience at that distance."

-Smith also notes the importance of recognizing the amount of work that will go into training: We're talkin' months of blood, sweat and tears.
+Smith also notes the importance of recognizing the amount of work that will go into training: We're talking months of blood, sweat and tears.
 Take into consideration the amount of training, planning and learning that needs to (and will) take place along the way.
 If you've only run on roads or never raced before, the learning curve will be steeper than if you've previously run on trails, so take that into consideration.
 Ultimately, you want it to be a positive and fulfilling experience; don't feel the need to rush into the furthest distance possible just to check a challenge off your bucket list.

 The Building Blocks of an Ultra Training Plan

-The two main components of a training plan include runs of varying speed and distance — like you would have training for a shorter race — and preparing your nutritional plan for race day.
+The two main components of an ultramarathon training plan include runs of varying speed and distance — like you would have training for a shorter race — and preparing your nutritional plan for race day.
 In fact, Torrence considers race day fueling to be one of the biggest challenges of an ultramarathon.

 "No one can run ultra-distances without ingesting calories or fluid," he explains.
 "If you get this aspect wrong on race day you'll bonk, get nauseous or bloated, or worse, puke.
 Nutrition is a delicate balance between calories, fluid, electrolytes and exertion.
 The experience is different for every runner and must be practiced in training."